AustinCodingAcademy/Exams/PHPIntermediate/01-Midterm/exam-part-2.md

 Set the email subject as `PHP Intermediate Midterm - Part 2`

-If you do not complete this portion of the midterm in class, please turn this portion in by Tuesday before class.
+If you do not complete this portion of the midterm in class, please turn this portion in by Thursday before class.

 Problem - Set implementation
 ----------------------------